aws-samples/amazon-cognito-vue-workshop/README.md

 ## What will be covered?

-This workshop will cover how to create the following functionality in a web application using the Cognito JavaScript SDK:

-### Use-Case
+In this workshop you will walk-through building a single page web application that allows you to track contacts.
+The application will integrate with Cognito, API Gateway and store the application data DynamoDB.
+Below is an outline what you will be doing in the workshop:

+1. Setup your development environment
+2. Get application template from GitHub
+3. Configure Cognito UserPool
+4. Write code to complete functionality of application (all code will be provided)
+5. Workshop Challenge

-### Building Web Application Authentication
+### Application pages

+#### Authentication

-- Sign Up page - add user to Cognito User Pool
+- Sign Up page - will allow users to sign-up in your application
-- Sign In page - authenticate a user stored in Cognito User Pool
+- Sign In page - will allow users to sign into in your application
-- Confirm User account - confirm user after they have sign up for a new account
+- Confirm account page - allows users to confirm their account after sign-up
-- Forgot Password - send user a password rest code
+- Forgot Password - will allow users to reset their password
-- Enabled MFA - enabling MFA for a users account
+- Enabled MFA - allows user to enable MFA on their account

+#### Contacts

+- Contact list - will display a list of contacts you have created
+- Add New Contact form - will allow you to add a new contact
+- Edit Contact form - will allow you to edit an existing contact
+- Delete Contact form - will allow you to delete an existing contact

 ### Getting Data into Web App